AgentMC/Sao20/Translate/En/Part9.md

 "**Siste...... ko...l**"

 She tried hard but couldn’t activate the art with the lack of voice.
-The left barely holding Tiese’s wounds already dyed red up to the wrist.
+The left hand barely touching Tiese’s wounds already dyed red up to the wrist.

 Integrity Knights had much higher armor and equipment authority and Sacred Art authority than the Human World guards, and they exercised the overwhelming muscle power, but the numerical value of Life itself did not change much compared to an ordinary human.
 The maximum values for strong senior knights were about 5000, while Ronye and Tiese who were only 17 years old had just about 3000<sup><a href="#Prim8">8</a></sup>.